 Understanding and managing these financial responsibilities helps ensure that both parents contribute fairly, supporting the child’s welfare and well-being in a joint custody arrangement.

 #2.
-Divorce Parents Should Establish Personal Emergency Fund
+Divorced Parents Should Establish a Personal Emergency Fund

 In a joint custody arrangement, financial stability is essential for both the custodial parent and the non-custodial parent.
 After a divorce, managing finances independently can be a significant adjustment.